ReScience/ReScience-submission/article/article.md

 ![**Activity in the cortical population during a single trial of action selection.**
   This is the reproduction of figure 4 in the original article.](../code/figure-1.pdf)

+\

-We also test learning capacity of the model by reproducing the same procedure as in the original article (250 experiments, 120 trials) but we used a modified and simpler learning rule (see Plasiticity table) since the original learning rule used a sigmodial transfer function but no actual details were given on how
+We also tested the learning capacity of the model by reproducing the same procedure as in the original article (250 experiments, 120 trials) but we used a modified and simpler learning rule (see Plasiticity table) since the original learning rule used a sigmodial transfer function but no actual details were given on how